Code of Civil Procedure (India): History

-To give uniformity to Civil Procedure, Legislative Council of India, enacted Code of Civil Procedure, 1858, which received the assent of Governor-General on 23 March 1859.
+To give uniformity to Civil Procedure, the Legislative Council of India enacted Code of Civil Procedure, 1858, which received the assent of Governor-General on 23 March 1859.
 The Code however, was not applicable to the Supreme Court in the Presidency Towns and to the Presidency Small Cause Courts.
 It did not meet the challenges and was replaced by Code of Civil Procedure Code, 1877.
 But still it did not fulfill the requirements of time and large amendments were introduced.
 In 1882, the Code of Civil Procedure, 1882 was introduced.
-With passing of time it is felt that it needed flexibility for timeliness and effectiveness.
+With passing of time it was felt that it needed flexibility for timeliness and effectiveness.
 To meet these problems Code of Civil Procedure, 1908 was enacted.
-Though it has been amended number of times it has withstood the test of time.
+Though it has been amended a number of times, it has withstood the test of time.

 Amendments

 The Code of Civil Procedure was substantially amended in the year 2002.
-The main purpose of the Amendment to the code was ensure speedy disposal of civil cases governed under the Act.
+The main purpose of the Amendment to the code was to ensure speedy disposal of civil cases governed under the Act.